Brigham Young University (Comparative Literature)

-I have attended Brigham Young University (BYU) for 3 years, and I am starting my 4th year, with plans to go on to graduate school next year.
-This past winter semester I took a course in tutoring so I could learn to serve other students better.
-Through completing my coursework, I have received the College Reading & Learning Association (CRLA) tutoring certification level 1, and I am aiming to earn level 2 this summer after I have completed the sufficient number of tutoring hours.
+I have attended Brigham Young University (BYU) for years, and I am graduating soon and leaving for a job in July.
+Over a year ago I took a course in tutoring so I could learn to serve other students better, and I have been tutoring consistently ever since at my university and through Wyzant.
+I received the College Reading and Learning Association (CRLA) tutoring certification level 1 through reporting over 25 tutoring hours and training.
 In my tutoring coursework, I learned about different speaking and listening patterns, and how to adapt my teaching style to an individual student's needs.
-I have mainly taught Japanese speakers English language skills, but I want to expand my teaching skills to other subjects which I have excelled in.
+I have mainly taught Japanese to English speakers and English to Japanese speakers, but I plan to expand my teaching skills to other subjects which I have excelled in.

-This past semester I was a teaching assistant for the Humanities Department at BYU.
-I had the opportunity to work with many students, helping them on their papers, grading their papers, and giving review sessions for large groups and individual students.
-Since my education and work experiences have been reading- and writing-based, I have been able to improve my own skills to the point where I want to teach the skills I've learned.
-I enjoy a good challenge, which is why I am continuing to take classes all summer while studying on my own to take the GRE.
+Since January 2015 I have been a teaching assistant for the Humanities Department at Brigham Young University where I have had the opportunity to work with many students, helping them on their papers, grading their papers, and giving review sessions for large groups and individual students.
+I enjoy a good challenge, which is why I have consistently taken classes every semester and term with only short breaks as I study to take the GRE for my future plans to attend graduate school.
 I want to help other students succeed too, not only in their studies, but also in confidence and motivation to excel.

 Although I am not a native speaker, I have received an "A" in every Japanese class I have taken at BYU, and I have spent 3 months studying intensively in Japan.
-I will be starting 400-level Japanese courses this fall, and I plan to continue on in Japanese studies for my master's degree.
+I have been taking a 400-level Japanese course in Classical Japanese this past semester, and I plan to continue on in Japanese studies for my post-graduate degree.
 I can tutor beginning and intermediate students in grammar and vocabulary along with helping them access the many resources I have found useful over the years in my studies.

 As for hobbies outside of schoolwork, I completed the Utah Music Teacher's Association (UMTA) Achievement in Music (AIM) program 3 years ago which tested on sight reading, theory, performance, and ear training.
 I also enjoy music history and playing movie themes and video game music.

-I only meet students in public places, and preferably on Brigham Young University campus or the Provo library.
+I only meet students in public places, preferably on the Brigham Young University campus because it is convenient for my transportation situation.
 Feel free to ask me any questions about availability or additional skills.
-I have attended Brigham Young University (BYU) for 3 years, and I am starting my 4th year, with plans to go on to graduate school next year.
-This past winter semester I took a course in tutoring so I could learn to serve other students better.
-Through completing my coursework, I have received the College … Read more
+I have attended Brigham Young University (BYU) for years, and I am graduating soon and leaving for a job in July.
+Over a year ago I took a course in tutoring so I could learn to serve other students better, and I have been tutoring consistently ever since at my university and through Wyzant.
+I received the College Reading and Learning Association

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.